andompesta/astra-zeneca/README.md

 ## Env Setup

+For reproducibility, the working environment is shadred in 2 different version:

+ 1. pip requirements. this version contains only the packages needed for training

 ```bash
 pip install -r requirements.txt --default-timeout=100
 ```

-additionally you need to manually install 2 additional linraries `torch-scatter` and `torch-sparse`:
+*Unfortunetly* torch-scatter and torch-sparse are provided on conda due to their cuda dependencies.
+Thus you need to manually install 2 additional linraries `torch-scatter` and `torch-sparse`:

 ```bash
 pip install torch-scatter torch-sparse -f https://data.pyg.org/whl/torch-1.13.0+${CUDA}.html
 ```
 where CUDA stand for `cu{verision}`, probably `cu116`.

-Alternatively, you can create the conda environment I used with:
+ 2. conda environment. you can create my working conda environment:

 ```bash
 conda env create -f environment.yml